 "What I liked the most about studying a BSc is the versatitlity of selecting electives.
 Chemistry itself is pretty interesting too.
 It’s not as black and white as one might think.
-We use electron microscopes to look at samples, design drugs + investigate the binding sites, synthesise compounds in the lab, dwell into quantum physics.
+We use electron microscopes to look at samples, design drugs + investigate the binding sites, synthesise compounds in the lab, delve into quantum physics.
 It really emphasises creativity and involves a high degree of dexterity in the labs.
 It’s quite a complex degree.

 "I was awarded a research scholarship that involved investigating calcium phosphate nucleation.
 It took my skills to the next level.
 You’re on your own being paid for a research project, so it really polishes up your work ethic because you have alot of responsibility.
 You have to be certain and decisive with your thinking.
 In your undergraduate degree, you can always run it past an assistant, but with research you’re responsible for your work.
 I had an amazing supervisor who I look up to, to this day.
 He taught me “do it once, do it right” through that period, and Its made be really focused on attention to detail and getting things right the first time ever since.

 What I really enjoy about the work i do is starting something new and watching ideas flourish.
 The success of the Bread Charity has been amazing.
 The ability to give back to my community is priceless.
 Especially since it’s a charity, I think raising $1 for charity is the equivalent for $10 in a normal business.
 So to succeed and develop a self sufficient funding model, which is consistent, is a highlight.